-OFTC-257 Med Tech III.CPT/HCPCS ICD-10-PCS 3-0-3
+OFTC-257 Med Tech III-CPT/HCPCS 3-0-3

-The focus of this class is learning the coding rules for the CPT and HCPCS coding systems and then applying the rules to code patient services.
-In addition, a variety of payment systems is presented.
-The medical topics of Medicare fraud, HMOs, and QIOs are also reviewed.
+The focus of this class is to understanding of coding principles and conventions for CPT and HCPCS coding systems in order to apply the rules to code patient services.
+CPT and reimbursement is also reviewed and Computer-Assisted Coding technology is introduced.
 Prerequisite: OFTC 254